Anisuzzaman

-Anisuzzaman (18 February 1937 – 14 May 2020) was a Bangladeshi academic of Bengali literature.

-He was an activist who took part in the Language Movement (1952), participated in Mass Uprising (1969), and took part in the Bangladesh Liberation War (1971).
+Abu Tayyab Muhammad Anisuzzaman (18 February 1937 – 14 May 2020) was a Bangladeshi academic of Bengali literature.
+He was an activist who took part in the Language Movement (1952), participated in the Mass Uprising (1969), and took part in the Bangladesh Liberation War (1971).

-He was a member of the Planning Commission to the Government of Bangladesh during the Bangladesh liberation war and a member of the National Education Commission set up by the government after liberation.
+Anisuzzaman served as a member of the Planning Commission to the Government of Bangladesh during the Bangladesh liberation war and a member of the National Education Commission set up by the government after liberation.
 He was inducted as a National Professor by the Government of Bangladesh in 2018.
+He was appointed as the president of Bangla Academy for four terms and served until his death.

 Early life and education

-Anisuzzaman was born in Calcutta in 1937.
+Abu Tayyab Muhammad Anisuzzaman was born on 18 February 1937 to a Bengali family of Muslim Sheikhs in Basirhat, 24 Parganas, Bengal Presidency.
 Along with his family, he moved to Khulna after the 1947 partition.
 After about a year they moved to Dhaka.
-His father ATM Moazzem was a homeopathy practitioner and his grandfather, Sheikh Abdur Rahim, was a journalist and writer.
+His father, ATM Moazzem, was a homeopathy practitioner and his grandfather, Sheikh Abdur Rahim, was a journalist and writer.
 His first piece of writing, a story, was published in Nowbahar, a literary magazine, in 1950.
-He completed his HSC from Jagannath College.
-He obtained his bachelor's in 1956 and master's in 1957 in Bengali from the University of Dhaka.
+He completed his HSC at Jagannath College.
+He obtained his bachelor's in 1956 and his master's in 1957 in Bengali from the University of Dhaka.
 At the university, he worked with Muhammad Shahidullah, Muhammad Abdul Hye and Munier Chowdhury.
-He completed his Ph.D. in 1962 at the age of 25 from the same university.
+He completed his Ph.D. in 1962 at the age of 25 at the same university.
 He was a post-doctoral fellow at the University of Chicago during 1964–65 and a Commonwealth Academic Staff fellow at the University of London (1974–75).

 Career

 Anisuzzaman served as a faculty member at the University of Dhaka during 1959–69, 1985–2003 and 2005–08.
 He taught Bengali at the University of Chittagong during 1969–85.
-From 1978 to 1983, he was associated with research projects of the United Nations University.
-He was a visiting fellow at the University of Paris (1994), North Carolina State University (1995) and University of Calcutta (2010), and a visiting professor at the Visva-Bharati (2008–09, 2011).
+From 1978 to 1983, he was associated with research projects at the United Nations University.
+He was a visiting fellow at the University of Paris (1994), North Carolina State University (1995) and the University of Calcutta (2010), and a visiting professor at the Visva-Bharati (2008–09, 2011).

-Anisuzzaman was a member of the Planning Commission to the Government of Bangladesh during the Bangladesh liberation war and a member of the National Education Commission set up by the government after liberation.
+Anisuzzaman was a member of the Planning Commission of the Government of Bangladesh during the Bangladesh liberation war and a member of the National Education Commission set up by the government after liberation.
 He was responsible for the Bengali language part of the Constitution of Bangladesh adopted in November 1972.
 He served as Chairman of the Trustee Board of the Nazrul Institute and has been the president of the Bangla Academy since 2011.

 Activism

-Anisuzzaman took part in the Language Movement (1952), participated in Mass Uprising (1969), took part in the War of Liberation (1971) and was the secretary of the Bangladesh Teachers' Association in 1971.
+Anisuzzaman took part in the Language Movement (1952), participated in the Mass Uprising (1969), took part in the War of Liberation (1971) and was the secretary of the Bangladesh Teachers' Association in 1971.
 He was involved in the anti-autocracy movement (1990).

 In 2015, Anisuzzaman received death threats from Islamic extremists.